 (b) the relevant charge is a charge other than a charge referred to in subsection (1)(b); and

-(c) the Minister, in his or her capacity as the employing authority of the respondent, considers that the respondent ought to be dismissed,
+(c) the Commissioner, in his or her capacity as the employing authority of the respondent, considers that the respondent ought to be dismissed,

-the Minister shall recommend to the Governor that the respondent be dismissed and the Governor may dismiss the respondent.
+the Commissioner shall recommend to the Governor that the respondent be dismissed and the Governor may dismiss the respondent.

+[Section 89 amended by No. 39 of 2010 s.
+67.]

 90. Employing authority to notify respondents of outcomes of disciplinary proceedings against them

 The employing authority of a respondent shall notify the respondent —